Designing a curriculum that can help to bridge the attainment gap

 “If you get the curriculum and starting points wrong for some children, you’ve missed a major opportunity to help them progress,” says Robyn.
 “I’d like to see the impact of an improved curriculum on the children and them go on to have a successful secondary or further education.

-“The Curriculum for Senior Leaders programme has given me time out of school to slow down and really evaluate what is being taught in our school, why and how.”
+“This professional development has given me time out of school to slow down and really evaluate what is being taught in our school, why and how.”

 Ambition logo blue